amir-khazaee/Bitcoin-Predictor/README.md

 # Bitcoin-Predictor

-This app predict the price of BTC for tomorrow based on the avg price of ten days ago
+This app predicts the price of BTC for the following day based on the average price from ten days ago.

-The dependencies for this python app are requests ,lxml ,scikit-learn ,numpy
+The dependencies for this Python app are: requests, lxml, scikit-learn, and numpy.